The mantra is that every day should be Earth Day.

 10 Trends in 21st Century Environmental Leadership

-1. Traditional Environmental Challenges Remain Front and Center.
-The United States and other developed nations have made great progress in reducing and cleaning up pollution that is visible (think smog in Los Angeles, rivers on fire in Ohio).
-That said, the traditional work remains far from complete.
+2. Traditional Environmental Challenges Remain Urgent.
+The United States and other developed nations have made extraordinary progress in reducing and cleaning up pollution that is visible (think smog in Los Angeles, rivers on fire in Ohio).
+That said, traditional tasks remain far from complete.
+Pipelines, leaks, and chemical spills sporadically assault the environment, including in precious coastal ecosystems.
+Water infrastructure is aging in many areas, reflecting an out-of-sight-out-of-mind procrastination by political actors.
 China and other developing nations face extraordinary environmental and public health challenges.
-The tragic BP oil catastrophe on the Gulf Coast is a reminder that America, too, must remain vigilant and greatly improve our regulatory performance.
+The distinctions between local, provincial, national, regional, and international issues continues to recede.

-2. The Culture is Changing for the Better.
-The time is long past when environmental protection as an ideal is a matter in controversy.
+3. The Culture is Changing for the Better.
+The time is long past when environmental protection as an ideal is a matter of public controversy in the United States.
 There are outliers—but they are just that, outliers.
-Individuals, corporations, governments are all searching for ways to serve more effectively, to engender innovation.
+Individuals, corporations, governments are searching for ways to serve more effectively, to engender innovation.
 The evolving culture aligns the self-interest of enterprises with the protection of the planet.
 On any given day, TriplePundit, Environmental Leader, GreenBiz, Grist, and other publications report breakthroughs and identify opportunities.
-The significance of this cannot be underestimated.
-The culture change has various causes, including political leadership in earlier decades, civil and criminal liability and enforcement, the support of Hollywood, increasing spiritual and religious linkages, and so on.
+The significance of this cannot be overstated.
+The culture change has various causes, including citizen action, political leadership, civil and criminal liability and enforcement, the support of Hollywood, increasing spiritual and religious linkages, and so on.

-5. Actionable Transparency.
-In a world of Google Maps and universal access to smartphones, there is no corner of the earth that can be plundered in the dark, out of sight.
+7. Actionable Transparency Is Becoming Universal.
+In our time of Google Maps and universal access to smartphones, there is no corner of the earth that can be plundered in the dark, out of sight.
 Basic information, let loose in a world of rising environmental consciousness, is transformative.
-Actionable transparency is being advanced by the ongoing adoption of recognized metrics and sustainability standards, increasingly included in investment reporting and decisions.
+Groups such as the German-based Living Lakes Network deploy social media tools to bring attention to vulnerable ecosystems and provide a venue to focus advocacy on their behalf.
+Actionable transparency is also advanced by the ongoing adoption of recognized metrics and sustainability standards, increasingly included in investment reporting and decisions.

 10 Trends in 21st Century Environmental Leadership